Rejecting popular wellness rules was key to healing my relationship with food and my body, after years of battling myself and breaking down my health.

 The digestive system has to work hard to warm up and break down raw veggies.
 If you’re dealing with digestive issues – or any health issues – you want to focus your meals around cooked foods.

-If you’re struggling a lot with IBS or another issue, you may even need to go light on vegetables altogether for a while, or stick to cooked, easy-to-break down veggies.
+If you’re struggling with IBS or another issue, you may even need to go light on vegetables altogether for a while, or stick to cooked, easy-to-break down veggies.

-Big salads have always upset my stomach and left me feeling bloated, so dropping them in favor of cooked veggies made a huge difference in my digestive system.
+Big salads have always upset my stomach and left me feeling bloated, so eating cooked veggies most of the time made a huge difference in my digestive system.

 2. Get your superfood smoothies in.

 Years ago I had a dental procedure and could only eat soft foods.
-I was living in New York, and it was the middle of winter.
+I was living in New York City, and it was the middle of winter.

 That week, I noticed I felt more bloated than ever, and my skin started breaking out for the first time in a while.

-Similar to cold salads, cold smoothies with lots of ingredients can be really hard to digest, and digestive issues can mean skin issues and hormonal issues – it’s all connected.
+Similar to cold salads, cold smoothies with lots of ingredients can be really hard to digest, since they essentially put out your digestive fire, causing digestive upset and sluggishness.

 While smoothies may seem like the most nutritious breakfast or snack, they simply don’t work well for lots of people.
 A warm breakfast of eggs or oatmeal may be a better option.